 No airport needed - no license - low cost - easy training and certification, However there are Australian Legal flying requirements.

 Chief Flight Instructors (CFI) offer Cross-Over courses from Ultralight to Powered Paragliding.

-2. Foot Launched Powered Paragliding (PPG): Secondly came "Powered Paragliding" (commonly called paramotoring), depending on your Instructor, Location, Weather, a foot launch paramotoring endorsement course will also take from 7~14 day to complete (also depending on your piloting skills) as there are also many ground handling and additional safety procedures to learn when using an engine & glider combination.
+2. Foot Launched Powered Paragliding (PPG): The ultimate portable "Powered Paragliding" (commonly called paramotoring), depending on your Instructor, Location, Weather, a foot launch paramotoring endorsement course will also take from 7~14 day to complete (also depending on your piloting skills) as there are more ground handling and additional safety procedures to learn when using an engine & glider combination.